cc-mkotrike/testqs1/README.md

 ![](Images/rdp_connection.jpg)

 <a name="security"></a>
-## Appendix C: Security Considerations
+## Appendix B: Security Considerations
 #### Network Security Groups
 SAS Quickstart for Azure uses the following network security groups to control access to the servers from sources outside the virtual network.
 All server to server communication between subnets in the SAS  virtual network is permitted.